-Admit it, sometimes you eat out because your fridge is a food desert, and pickles and dried-out Parmesan don’t make a meal.
-But ordering off the menu doesn’t solve your core food dilemma here.
-You return home with a full stomach to empty cupboards, and the cycle starts all over again.
-Thankfully, a bunch of Valley restaurants have delicious markets to go with their dining areas.
+Sometimes you eat out because your fridge is a food desert, and pickles and dried-out Parmesan don’t make a meal.
+But eating out doesn’t solve your core food dilemma here.
+You have a full stomach yet still empty cupboards.
+Thankfully, a bunch of Valley restaurants have markets to go with the dining areas.
 In other words, a food two-fer.
+Here are 11.

 When you need both a jar of AZ Queen Bee Desert Bloom Honey and a dozen mesquite chocolate chip cookies to go, don’t fret — go to New Wave Market.
 Located in the heart of Old Town’s foodie hub, the Sixth Avenue spot feels somehow tucked away.
 Sit down for the menu of made-from-scratch goodies, like the Hawaiian bread French toast topped with blueberry balsamic jam or the ghee-fried egg sammie on a sea salt bagel — seriously yum — but stay for the shelves or take-home gourmet goodies beckoning from the sidelines.
 We’re talking jars of pickled blueberries, spice blends, salsas, and cocktail bitters.
 There’s even a wall devoted to small-batch chocolate bars.
 The whole kit and caboodle feels like a food art gallery you can’t help but eat with your eyes.